CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

 #### Ringwraith

  - You may have any number of Ringwraiths in your sideboard, as long as you do not duplicate more than one of them in the combined deck and sideboard.
- - Characters with combat bonuses against Nazgûl also get those bonuses against Ringwraiths.
-However, other effects that affect Nazgûl do not affect Ringwraiths.
+ - Characters with combat bonuses against Nazgul also get those bonuses against Ringwraiths.
+However, other effects that affect Nazgul do not affect Ringwraiths.
- - Ringwraiths may not move from a non-Darkhaven site to another non- Darkhaven site unless they are using Dwar Unleashed.
+ - Ringwraiths may not move from a non-Darkhaven site to another non-Darkhaven site unless they are using Dwar Unleashed.
 This means a Ringwraith may not move to Under-deeps sites that do not have a Darkhaven for a surface site.

 #### Ringwraith Follower